j624364/asca-rust/doc.md

 ```
 %=1 > * / 1_ (A syllable is deleted if preceded by an identical syllable)
 ```
 Despite the name, variables cannot be reassigned.
+However, they can be modified with a feature matrix.

 ## Propagation
 As ASCA changes all matching environments in a word sequentially, left-to-right harmonies naturally propagate.